Griffith University

 An interactive comic book AR experience which increases empathy.

-Activate Studios partnered with Griffith University to create R.E.M.I., an augmented reality interactive comic book using gamification, proven to increase empathy in young people aged 8-10 years.
+Activate Studios partnered with Griffith University to develop R.E.M.I., an augmented reality interactive comic book scientifically designed to increase empathy in young people aged 8-10 years.

-Choices made throughout the user’s journey affect the social and physical development of R.E.M.I. as well as how the main character Alice is treated by others in the narrative.
-R.E.M.I. is ultimately brought to life at the end of each chapter using AR.
+The app combines hand-drawn 2D parallax illustrations in a comic book format with gamification elements.
+Choices made throughout the user’s journey affect the social and physical development of the character R.E.M.I., as well as the treatment of the main character, Alice, by others in the narrative.

 Walkthrough